 1. Superior protection for a tooth that is weak due to decay.

 2. Help in restoring portions of a tooth that are worn down or that have broken off.

 3. Provides support for covering a tooth that has a large filling if there is not many teeth left.

 4. Assists in the stabilization of a dental bridge.

 5. Covers teeth that are extremely misshapen or discolored.

 Crown Application Process

-The placement of the Tooth Crowns in Panama City Beach FL will usually take, at least, two visits.
+The placement of the Tooth Crowns in Edmonton will usually take, at least, two visits.
 This will be one visit to take the mold that will be used to form the crown and the second visit will be to apply the crown and secure it to the tooth.